 My philosophy is that the further south you go, the better.
 Located about an hour and a half southwest of Mendoza city and on the Andes mountains foothills, this is where I lived the dream for a few glorious day and nights of the year.

 – Mendoza is not a Napa or a Sonoma.
 Wineries here are very spread out, making it difficult to pack in various tastings/tours in one day.
 Do like the Argies do and take it slow.
 It’s recommended to do about three wineries per day.
 Four if you can hold your alcohol like me.
 You also need a reservation everywhere you go.
-Plan where and when you want to get drunk in advance.
+Plan where and when you want to visit (read: get v tipsy) in advance.

 -The wine in your system will be sure to pile up with more tastings that you do.
 However, it’s important to remember that you will be in tasting rooms, not bars.
 Don’t be the obnoxious drunk that ruins the experience for everyone.

 – Let it be known that as inflation occurs, the pricing of tastings/tours goes up.
 Duh.
 During our first visit to Mendoza, tastings were around 60-70 pesos.
 In July, they were at least 100 pesos.
 Lunches cost around $60-70 USD which is pricey, but it’s a prix fixe menu with wine pairings.
 Worth it.

 – Visit the big, popular wineries, but also do smaller, more intimate ones as well.
 It makes for a nice balance throughout the trip to see the various differences between the two experiences.

 -Have an answer to “What kind of wine do you like?”
 Many times guides will start with this either as a genuine interest or simply as something to say.
 Perhaps you already know the answer.
 If so, well done.
 If not, start drinking more.
 Try wines you perhaps don’t know anything about as well.
 Ask questions.
 Mix it up.
 Expand the mind and the palette.